canonical/tdx/README.md

 - Reboot

+### TDX Host BIOS configuration

-- Go into the BIOS and configure these settings to enable TDX:
+Go into the BIOS and configure these settings to enable TDX:

 Go to EDKII MENU -> Socket Configuration -> Processor Configuration -> TME, TME-MT, TDX